reggi/abide/packages/here/README.md

 A CLI tool to create an interface for bash shell commands, auto generates a `--help` list of all available functions, allows for cascading shell function dependency.

+## Why

+Do you have a lot of shell scripts associated with a project?
+Is npm scripts and `package.json` overflowing?
+Do you want an easy way to document all of the bash scripts associated with a project?

 ## How

 Create a folder in a directory called `scripts`.